Ashlalala/aajonusnet/md/QNA/Q&A Of December 14, 2008.md

 Q: I'll try to remember that.

-A:So if you have, chewing is not the greatest thing to get too much saliva, with meat, but milk and any of those other of those others, its better to get lots of bacteria.
+A: So if you have, chewing is not the greatest thing to get too much saliva, with meat, but milk and any of those other of those others, its better to get lots of bacteria.